 Game for a Laugh

-Spend thirty seconds with Dicky Swales and you will have a smile on your face.
-Make that just ten seconds, by thirty you will be laughing out loud.
-Dicky Swales might be small in stature but he's certainly big in personality.
-Still is.
-Larger than life in 2019 as we add him to Personality Parade on the occasion of his 90th birthday.
+What a character!
+Spend thirty seconds with Dicky Swales and you would have a smile on your face.
+Make that just ten seconds, by thirty you would be laughing out loud.
+Dicky Swales might have been small in stature but he was certainly big in personality.

-Whether he's at home, meeting up with half a dozen wrestling pals as he still does each week, or is enjoying the company of former colleagues at the Blackpool Reunion Dicky is invariably surrounded as he entertains with his tales of more than a quarter of a century in the wrestling business.
-Invariably they are larger than life tales that include encounters with gangsters, public executioners, mass murderers and the occasional alligator.
-The story of Dicky sharing a "dressing room" with an alligator is one that we have seen grown men queue up to hear him re-tell once again.
+Whether at home, meeting up with half a dozen wrestling pals as he did each week up to the time of his death, or enjoying the company of former colleagues at the Blackpool Reunion Dicky was invariably surrounded as he entertained with his tales of more than a quarter of a century in the wrestling business.
+Invariably the tales were larger than life; tales that included encounters with gangsters, public executioners, mass murderers and the occasional alligator.
+The story of Dicky sharing a "dressing room" with an alligator was one that we have seen grown men queue up to hear him re-tell once again.

 Dicky was born on 16th September, 1929 in Thornaby, a town south-east of Stockton-on-Tees and four miles southwest of Middlesbrough.
 Meet him and he would soon tell you he still lived near to the river and you should drop in sometime.
 The Swales family has been traced back in the area until the early 18th century.